Where to Go for Nauryz 2026 from Almaty: 6 Destinations

 Dress in layers

-March weather is all over the place: mornings can be +5°C (41°F), afternoons +15°C (59°F), and by evening it's cold again.
-Or it might randomly snow.
-Pack a jacket you can take off easily and waterproof shoes.
+March is unpredictable: +5 °C in the morning, +15 by midday, cold again in the evening.
+Or it might suddenly snow.
+Bring a jacket you can take off, and waterproof shoes.

-If you've been wanting to get out of the city and immerse yourself in Kazakh culture — Nauryz is the perfect time to do it.
+If you wanted to spend time outside the city and dive into Kazakh culture — Nauryz is the perfect time.

-From a one-day trip to a three-day adventure — transport, guide, everything included
+From a one-day getaway to a three-day road trip — transport, guide, all-inclusive.

-Looking for travel companions?
-Join our free travelers' chat.
+Looking for travel buddies?
+Join our free travelers chat.

 Learn more about our tours: